MatisPrograms/LetsGoBiking/README.md

 When two or more waypoints are added, you can compute an itinerary by clicking _"Calculate Route"_, which will compute the itinerary and display it on the map.

-Lastly, it's not finished yet, but you can also compute an itinerary by activting _"ActiveMQ"_ and then clicking on _"Live Route"_, which will compute the itinerary and display it on the map but using through la message Queue.
-The only part missing is the transfer of the itinerary Object from the server to the client.
+Lastly, you can also compute an itinerary by activting _"ActiveMQ"_ and then clicking on _"Live Route"_, which will compute the itinerary and display it on the map but using through la message Queue.

 ## Stopping the applications